alimony/text-comparison-tools/README.md

 # ngram-finder

-Compare two texts to find common word sequences (n-grams)
+Compare two texts to find common word sequences (n-grams).

-Requires Python 3 and the `nltk` module.
+Requires Python 3 and the `nltk` and `tabulate` modules.

 On first run, the needed nltk data will be downloaded to its default location.